phuslu/log/README.md

 	//    }
 	// See https://github.com/phuslu/log#template-console-writer for example.
 	//
-	// If Template is nil, ColorOutput, QuoteString and EndWithMessage are used.
+	// If Template is not nil, ColorOutput, QuoteString and EndWithMessage are override.
 	Template *template.Template

 	// Writer is the output destination. using os.Stderr if empty.